stamler/ftraining/200questions.md

     ELT batteries shall be maintained at the interval recommended by the manufacturer and in accordance with the applicable standards of airworthiness in Appendix G of Standard 571.

     CARs Standard 625 Appendix C (12)

+    This information is on the aircraft status board in the binder

 9. **When the journey log is completely filled what should we do and why?**